Wait till You See Her

-"Wait till You See Her" (or, sung by a female, "Wait till You See Him") is a popular song.
+"Wait till You See Her" (or, optionally, "Wait till You See Him") is a popular song.
 The music was written by Richard Rodgers, the lyrics by Lorenz Hart.

-The song was published in 1942 and introduced in the musical play, By Jupiter (1942) where it was performed by Ronald Graham.
+The song was published in 1942.
+It was introduced in the musical play By Jupiter (1942), where it was performed by Ronald Graham.
 Since then, the song has been recorded by many artists.